Brand Valuation – Calculating Your Brand’s Worth

 If you want your brand’s worth to stay high and grow over time, you must keep up with these trends and improve as needed.

-How to do Brand Valuation?
+How to Calculate Brand Valuation?

 An accurate brand valuation considers both tangible and intangible assets.
 The tangible brand assets include physical components like logos, websites, designs, typography, and color schemes.
 Intangible brand assets are non-physical components like vision, purpose, brand tone, and customer service.
 Let’s look at how you can incorporate both into the valuation process.